LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Signaling/Railway_signaling.md

 ![](img/title.png)

+` Figure-00: Railway fixed block signaling system over view diagram, version v1.3 (2024)`

-**Project Design Purpose:** This project aims to use Programmable Logic Controllers (PLC) with train detection sensors and train control signals to develop an automated control system for railway track fixed block signaling.
-The system will include a digital equivalent simulation to explain the logic of the track fixed block Automatic Train Control (ATC) mechanism for training purposes.
-In this article, we will introduce the design of the block controller's electrical circuit, then demonstrate how to implement this circuit using PLC ladder logic diagrams and Structured Text.
-Finally, we will show how to integrate the controllers to build an railway Automatic Train Protection (ATP) system capable of handling complex situations, such as controlling multi-track junctions and block override.
+**Project Design Purpose:** This project aims to use Programmable Logic Controllers (PLC) with train detection sensors and train control signals to develop an automated OT system for railway track fixed block signaling control.
+The system will include a digital equivalent simulation to explain the logic of the track fixed block Automatic Train Control (ATC) mechanism for demonstration and training purposes.
+In this article, we will introduce the design of the block controller's electrical circuit, then demonstrate how to implement this circuit using PLC ladder logic diagrams and structured text.
+Finally, we will show how to integrate multiple controllers to build an railway Automatic Train Protection (ATP) system capable of handling complex situations, such as controlling multi-track junctions and block override.

 > **Important:** Real-world railway Automatic Train Control mechanisms, including Automatic Train Protection (ATP) and Automatic Train Operation (ATO), are much more complex than what we introduced in the article.
 This project simplifies the general operation logic for training purposes only.